 Mechanical tools, optical accessories, manuals and so on are available in the lab cabinets: feel free to use what you need, but at the end of the day keep everything in place.
 In particular filter and other optics must be placed in their storage boxes.
-If, for any reason, you need to leave the lab for sometimes (coffe brek, courses, exams, seminars...): place beam stop at laser main exit and inform the lab specialist.
+If, for any reason, you need to leave the lab for sometimes (coffe brek, courses, exams, seminars...): place beam stop at laser main exit, cover the spectrograph entrance slit, close streak camera shutter and set mcp gain to zero, inform the lab specialist.